 All construction works on site must be designed and conducted to ensure that noise emissions do not exceed the permitted construction noise limits set out in AUP (OP).
-All construction noise must be assessed at 1m from the facade of any building that is occupied when the works are

-undertaken and in general accordance with the Standard NZS 6803:1999 Acoustics - Construction Noise.
+All construction noise must be assessed at 1m from the facade of any building that is occupied when the works are undertaken and in general accordance with the Standard NZS 6803:1999 Acoustics - Construction Noise.

 17. Construction Parking and Loading

 All construction machinery or similar must be stored or parked on site at all times and not on surrounding roads.

 18. Construction Storage

 All storage of materials and loading and unloading of equipment associated with the construction and earthworks activity must take place within the site boundaries.

-19. Construction and Earthworks Activities not to Obstruct Access

 Unless otherwise approved by Council, there must be no obstruction of access to public footpaths, berms, private properties, public services/utilities, or public reserves resulting from the construction and earthworks activity.

 Siteworks Post-Construction Conditions

-20. Geotechnical Completion Report

 A Geotechnical Completion Report (GCR) prepared by suitably qualified engineering professional must be provided to the Council to confirm the suitability of the site for the intended development.
 The GCR must include (but not to be limited to):

 (a) Earthworks operations (e.g. excavations, filling works, replacement of unsuitable materials etc);

-(b) Retaining wall;
+- (b) Retaining wall;

-(c) Settlement monitoring;
+- (c) Settlement monitoring;

-(d) Testing;
+- (d) Testing; and

-(e) Inspections;
+- (e) Inspections.

-(f) Statement of Professional Opinion; and

-(g) Certified as-built plans.

 The GCR must also provide justification on soil expansivity, building and/or earthworks limitations, and foundation design parameters.
 The GCR must be provided to the satisfaction of the Council.

-Advice Notes

-Further investigation/testing may be required to determine soil expansivity.

-A building consent may be required for the construction of retaining walls.

-Please send documents required as a condition of consent for 'The Council' to: monitoring@aucklandCouncil.govt.nz
+- Further investigation/testing may be required to determine soil expansivity. - A building consent may be required for the construction of retaining walls. - Please send documents required as a condition of consent for 'The Council' to: monitoring@aucklandCouncil.govt.nz

 Architectural and Landscape Design

 21. Architectural Design Plans

-Ţ

-Prior to the commencement of the construction of dwellings (other than preparatory earthworks and civil infrastructure works), if there are any changes to the architectural design and external elevations from what is shown on the approved plans referenced in Condition 1, the Consent Holder must submit to Council an updated set of architectural detail drawings and materials specifications for certification.
-The information submitted must include the following:
+Prior to the commencement of the construction of dwellings (other than preparatory earthworks and civil infrastructure works), if there are any changes to the architectural design and external elevations from what is shown on the approved plans referenced in condition 1, the Consent Holder must submit to Council an updated set of architectural detail drawings and materials specifications for approval.
+The information submitted shall include the following: